joao-conde/feup-aiad/README.md

 The main project was divided into 2 smaller projects.

-The first one consisted in the design and implementation of the multi-agent system itself.
+The first one consisted in the design and implementation of the multi-agent system itself, implemented using the [JADE framework](http://jade.tilab.com/).

 The second one consisted in the collection of data from the execution of the system.
 Then, using data mining techniques we were asked to perform relevant classifications and regressions.